Check Availability & Book

 Other information: Bath and Hand Towels and bed linen are provided.
 Please bring your own Beach Towels.

 Dog Friendly: Up to 2 well behaved dogs accepted at £30 per dog per week.
 All evidence of the dogs both inside and outside must be removed prior to departure.
 Dogs not allowed upstairs.

 A High Chair and Travel Cot are available but please request at time of booking. (bring your own bedding for the travel cot).

 Accessibility: All four bedrooms and both bathrooms are upstairs in this property which unfortunately means that the cottage may not be suitable for those with mobility issues.
 The ground floor also has 4 small steps between the different areas.

 Changeover day for The Old Stores is on a Friday.
 Tenancies begin at 4.00pm on the day of your arrival and end before 10.00am on the day of your departure

 To secure your booking, a 25% non - refundable deposit is required at the time of booking.
-The final balance is due 8 weeks before your arrival date, together with a £30 booking fee and a £100 re-fundable security deposit.
+The final balance is due 8 weeks before your arrival date, together with a £35 booking fee and a £100 re-fundable security deposit.
+Dogs are charged at £30 per dog per stay.
 By making a booking you accept our terms and conditions.